 - To copy content from a course you did not teach, you will need the instructor of that course to submit this form: Allow Another Instructor to Copy Your Moodle Course.

-- External tool activities, and/or the UMass Libraries Course Materials block cannot be copied and must be added and set up in the course where they will be used.
-Wiki (legacy) and TurnItIn (legacy) activities created before May, 2015 cannot be imported and also must be recreated.
+- External tool activities, such as Echo360, UMass Libraries Course Materials, and OWL cannot be copied and must be added and set up in the course where they will be used.

 If you need additional help with this topic or have questions, contact the Instructional Media Lab at (413) 545-2823 or firstname.lastname@example.org.